Comprehensive Exam Committee

 The date of the oral comprehensive exam must be announced in GradPath once the date, time, and room are set with the committee.

-The proposal must be emailed to the Comprehensive Exam Committee and the GPC three to four weeks prior to the oral comprehensive exam.
+The proposal must be emailed to the Comprehensive Exam Committee and the GPC at least three weeks prior to the oral comprehensive exam.
 The GPC must receive 10 days in advance of the oral comprehensive exam, written confirmation from each committee member that the student may proceed with the oral exam.
 The GPC will approve the comprehensive exam announcement once all committee members have given approval to proceed.

 The department encourages PhD students to embrace completeness and transparency in developing research rigorous protocols as well as in making code, experimental parameters, and collected data available to other researchers.
 In particular, students are required to describe in their dissertation proposal if and how they will provide access to well-documented datasets, modeling and/or simulation tools, and codebases to support reproducibility of their methods.